-IDS 3123 Professional Field Experience I ■
+IDS 3123 Professional Field Experience I

 3 hours--Prereq.: 3113 or departmental approval.
 This course is an introduction to the student's academic and/or career goal area and will provide the student with a practical learning experience.
-The course may include an internship or practicum, or an independent learning project which encompasses work projects or learning outside the student's current work assignment.
+The course may

-IDS 4123 Professional Field Experience II ■
+IDS 4123 Professional Field Experience II